 Modern sour beers are a unique and delicious creation.
 I wanted to learn more about this style of brewing, so I went to visit Seren Brewing in Wales.

 Seren Brewing claims to be the smallest brewery in the UK, operating from a family home out in the Welsh countryside.
 A single small room with a bit of extra storage stashed away under the stairs houses most of the brewing equipment.
 However, it was the yeasts and the brewing process that primarily peaked my interest in the nano-brewer.

 Seren Brewing proudly uses wild yeasts, collected in a manner that would be familiar to most fermentation foodies.
 Seren’s Master Brewer, Ali Kocho-Williams, sets out mason jars filled with a starter solution in various parts of his land to collect different strains of yeast and bacteria.

 The thought of mason jars protected only by a piece of gauze to keep the flies out made me wonder whether he has many failures. <I know that I’ve certainly had my share.> However Ali has never had a large scale failure.
 He carefully monitors the pH levels and uses a microscope so that he knows exactly what microbes are in his ferment.
 Then he produces small test batches to determine their flavour profiles and viability.

 It’s all of this attention to detail that gives modern sour beers a flavour profile that is worth searching for.

-Unfortunately, I wasn’t prepared enough to have called ahead, and when I showed up at their door they had already sold out.
+Unfortunately, by the time I made my way through the back roads to Seren Brewing, they had already sold out for the week.
 Ali told me that they only bottle twice a week, and even then they only bottle a small amount because it is all done by hand.
 Which means that they pretty much sell out right away.
 It is definitely a locals-first sort of thing, however, they also have a distributor from London who is importing their product into England.